Gorgonopsia: Classification

 The number of South African genera rapidly grew in the 20th-century, headed principally by Broom, whose extensive work on the Karoo therapsids—from the beginning of his career in the country in 1897 to his death in 1951—led to his description of 57 gorgonopsian holotype specimens and 29 genera.
 Many of Broom's taxa would later be invalidated.
 Many other contemporary workers created wholly new species or genera based on single specimens.
 Consequently, Gorgonopsia has been the subject of much taxonomic turmoil, and is one of the most problematic synapsid groups.
 Because the skull anatomy differs very little across taxa, many are defined based on vague proportional differences, including even the well-known members.
 Nominal species are distinguished predominantly by traits which are known to be quite variable depending on the age of the individual, including eye orbit size, snout length, and number of postcanine teeth.
 Thus, it is possible that some taxa are synonymous with each other, and represent different stages of development.

 Among the first attempts to organise the clade was carried out by British zoologist David Meredith Seares Watson and American palaeontologist Alfred Romer in 1956, who split it into twenty families, of which the members of three (Burnetiidae, Hipposauridae, and Phthinosuchidae) are not considered gorgonopsians anymore.
 In 1970 and again in 1989, predominantly considering African taxa, Sigogneau-Russell published a comprehensive monograph on Gorgonopsia (defining it as an infraorder), and recognised only two families: Watongiidae and Gorgonopidae.
 Watongia was moved to Varanopidae in 2004 by the Canadian paleontologists Robert R. Reisz and Michel Laurin.
 Sigogneau-Russell split Gorgonopidae into three subfamilies—Gorgonopsinae, Rubidgeinae, and Inostranceviinae—and reduced the number of genera to twenty-three.
 In 2002, Russian palaeontologist Mikhail Feodosievich Ivakhnenko, considering the Russian taxa, instead considered Gorgonopsia a suborder, and grouped it together with Dinocephalia into the order "Gorgodontia".
 He divided Gorgonopsia into the superfamilies "Gorgonopioidea" (families Gorgonopidae, Cyonosauridae, and Galesuchidae) and "Rubidgeoidea" (Rubidgeidae, Phtinosuchidae, and Inostranceviidae).
-In 2007, biologist Eva V. I. Gebauer, in her comprehensive review of Gorgonopsia (her PhD dissertation), rejected Ivakhnenko's model in favour of Sigogneau-Russell's, and further reduced the number of genera to fourteen in addition to the Russian genera: Aloposaurus, Cyonosaurus, Aelurosaurus, Sauroctonus, Scylacognathus, Eoarctops, Gorgonops, "Dixeya" nasuta (under the informal nomen nudum "Njalila"), Lycaenops, Arctognathus, Aelurognathus, Sycosaurus, Clelandina, and Rubidgea.
+In 2007, biologist Eva V. I. Gebauer, in her comprehensive review of Gorgonopsia (her PhD dissertation), rejected Ivakhnenko's model in favour of Sigogneau-Russell's, and further reduced the number of genera to fourteen in addition to the Russian genera: Aloposaurus, Cyonosaurus, Aelurosaurus, Sauroctonus, Scylacognathus, Eoarctops, Gorgonops, Njalila (formally described in 2026), Lycaenops, Arctognathus, Aelurognathus, Sycosaurus, Clelandina, and Rubidgea.
 In general, Sigogneau-Russell's model is supported, but there is little consensus on which genera can be assigned to which subfamilies.
 In 2015, American palaeontologist Christian F. Kammerer and colleagues redescribed Eriphostoma (which was labelled as an indeterminate theriodont) as a gorgonopsian, and sunk Scylacognathus and the next year Eoarctops into it.